overlay template chains

 Overlay directive parameters

-The parameters are the same as for the
+The first 3 parameters are the same as for the

 either positive or negative: